You are listening to the Sean Hannity Radio Show Podcast.

 It's going to make it and facilitate it that it's going to be easier.

-It will open up health savings accounts, and more importantly, for young people that have been bearing the burden of funding health care for the the sick and the elderly and disabled and the uninsured.
+It will open up health savings accounts and more importantly, for young people that have been bearing the burden of funding health care for the sick and the elderly and disabled and the uninsured.

-Well, now they can buy the plan that makes sense for them, which is a catastrophic plan, which is okay, I got a check up a year, uh, and I only get health care if I have a heart attack, a cancer, or a bad accident.
+Well, now they can buy the plan that makes sense for them, which is a catastrophic plan, which is, okay, I got to check up a year and I only get health care if I have a heart attack at cancer or a bad accident.

-So they're covered, but they don't get if they anything else they want, if they break their leg, they're gonna have to pay for it.
+So they're covered, but they don't get anything else they want, if they break their leg, they're going to have to pay for it.

 Does that make sense?